workerbcd/ooddcc/README.md

 # Improving Out-of-Distribution Detection via Dynamic Covariance Calibration
-The paper has been accepted in ICM 2025
+The paper has been accepted in ICML 2025

+This code is implemented based on https://github.com/ivalab/WDiscOOD
 ## Preparetion

 - dataset